 Dicheirotrichus placidus (Gyllenhal, 1827)

 A small but attractive ground beetle, Dicheirotrichus placidus is usually found close to bodies of water.
 There are a number of Nottinghamshire records, many of which have been supplied by Bob Merritt during his time working most areas and stretches of water in the county.
-The individual illustrated was found in a leaf litter sample, taken from damp woodland at Misson Carr in April 2023.
+The individuals illustrated were found in a leaf litter sample, taken from damp woodland at Misson Carr in April 2023 and from under loose bark with other carabids, escaping flood water at Warsop Main Pit Top in March 2026.

 ..